-Time Period d Precipitating Issue Result Open/Unresolved Criminal Proceedings: Present (during time from start of application process through action on application or renewal). start of tion including Marijuana, to a minor. on on on ion or Present Open Professional or Occupational License Cases Presumptive Negative Suitability Determination Open/Unresolved Marijuana License or Registration Violations (Massachusetts or Other Jurisdictions): Present An outstanding or unresolved violation of the regulations as included in 935 CMR 500.000 or a similar statute or regulations in an Other Jurisdiction, that has either (a) remained unresolved for a period of six months or more; or (b) the nature of which would result in a determination of unsuitability for registration Presumptive Negative Suitability Determination Submission of Untruthful Information to the Commission Including, but Not Limited to: Presumptive Negative Suitability Present Submission of information in connection with an agent application, waiver request or other Commission action that is deceptive, misleading, false or fraudulent, or that tends to deceive or create a misleading impression, whether directly, or by omission or ambiguity, including lack of disclosure or insufficient disclosure; or Determination making statements during or in connection with a Commission inspection or investigation that are deceptive, misleading, false or fraudulent, or that tend to deceive or create a misleading impression, whether directly, or by omission or ambiguity, including lack of disclosure or insufficient disclosure.
+Time Period Precipitating Issue Result Open/Unresolved Criminal Proceedings: Present (during time from start of application process through action on application or renewal).
+Any outstanding or unresolved criminal proceeding for an offense involving the distribution of a controlled substance, including Marijuana, to a minor.
+Presumptive Negative Suitability Determination Present Open Professional or Occupational License Cases Presumptive Negative Suitability Determination Open/Unresolved Marijuana License or Registration Violations (Massachusetts or Other Jurisdictions): Present An outstanding or unresolved violation of the regulations as included in 935 CMR 500.000 or a similar statute or regulations in an Other Jurisdiction, that has either (a) remained unresolved for a period of six months or more; or (b) the nature of which would result in a determination of unsuitability for registration Presumptive Negative Suitability Determination Present Submission of Untruthful Information to the Commission Including, but Not Limited to: Submission of information in connection with an agent application, waiver request or other Commission action that is deceptive, misleading, false or fraudulent, or that tends to deceive or create a misleading impression, whether directly, or by omission or ambiguity, including lack of disclosure or insufficient disclosure; or making statements during or in connection with a Commission inspection or investigation that are Presumptive Negative Suitability Determination deceptive, misleading, false or fraudulent, or that tend to deceive or create a misleading impression, whether directly, or by omission or ambiguity, including lack of disclosure or insufficient disclosure.
 Indefinite Conviction or Continuance without a Finding (CWOF) for Any Distribution of a Controlled Substance to a Minor Mandatory Disqualification Indefinite The applicant's or Licensee's prior actions posed or would likely pose a risk to the public health, safety, or welfare; and the risk posed by the applicant's or Licensee's actions relates or would likely relate to the operation of a Marijuana Establishment.
 May make a Negative Suitability Determination in accordance with 935 CMR 500.800(8)